aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 {{% notice note %}}
-To revert an import operation for a resource, set the `DeletionPolicy` to `Retain` for the resource, remove the resource from the template, and then update the stack: in doing so, you remove the resource from your stack, but you retain the resource.
+To revert an import operation for a given resource, first set the `DeletionPolicy` to `Retain` for the resource in your template, and then update the stack to apply the change.
+Next, remove the resource from the template, and update the stack again: in doing so, you will remove the resource from your stack, but you retain the resource.
 {{% /notice %}}

 ### **Best Practices while importing a resource**

-1. To fetch the properties of an existing resource, use respective AWS service console pages, or use a _Describe_ API call to describe the resource, and fetch properties you want to include in the resource definition.
-For example, to import an [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) (Amazon EC2) instance into a stack, you can choose to use the [aws ec2 describe-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) CLI command to describe the instance you want to import, using the instance ID as shown in the following example:
+1. To fetch the properties of an existing resource, use the AWS Management Console page for the relevant AWS service, or use a _Describe_ API call to describe the resource and fetch properties you want to include in the resource definition.
+For example, use the `aws ec2 describe-instances` [CLI command (https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) to describe your Amazon EC2 instance you want to import, using the instance ID as shown in the following example:

 ```shell
 $ aws ec2 describe-instances --instance-ids i-1234567890abcdef0